-- Professor in Accounting, Tax and Audit, Dissertation Supervisor (Accounting & Finance)
+- Professor in Accounting, Tax and Audit (Accounting & Finance)

 Chandana joined the Adam Smith Business School as a Professor of Accounting in September 2019.
 Before coming to Glasgow, he was the Chair in Accounting at the University of Aberdeen Business School.
 He has experience of teaching and research in accounting and related subjects for more than 20 years now.